 Analysis / Bias

 In review, the Tax Foundation covers tax policy that advances a Libertarian agenda.
 Essentially, they advocate for lower taxes and regulations on business.
-Articles and analysis on the website typically does not use loaded wording, such as this: Tracking the Economic Impact of U.S. Tariffs and Retaliatory Actions.
-This story is very well sourced to Reuters, NPR and Whitehouse.gov.
-The website also features a blog, that again uses minimal loaded language and sticks to the theme of low taxation: Which Places Pay the Most in Property Taxes?
+Articles and analysis on the website typically do not use loaded wording, such as this: Tracking the Economic Impact of U.S. Tariffs and Retaliatory Actions.
+This story is very well sourced to Reuters, NPR, and Whitehouse.gov.
+The website also features a blog, that again uses minimally loaded language and sticks to the theme of low taxation: Which Places Pay the Most in Property Taxes?

 Although this is a right-leaning Libertarian think tank, they are sometimes critical of President Trump’s economic policies, such as this: Is Trump Supporting a Border Adjustment for the Wrong Reason?
 The Left-Leaning Center has criticized the Tax Foundation on Budget and Policy Priorities for publishing misleading information.
 When it comes to climate science, we could not find any instances of climate change denial; however, they also do not advocate for regulation and Government involvement, which is recommended by climate scientists and experts in the field.
 The information published on the Tax Foundation website is factual and correctly sourced; however, they occasionally publish misleading information.

 Overall, we rate the Tax Foundation Right-Center biased based on advocating for Libertarian economic policy.
 We also rate them Mostly Factual in reporting due to a few half-true claims, despite proper sourcing and neutral wording.
 (D. Van Zandt 9/17/2016) Updated (07/08/2023)